bfren/docker-nginx-proxy/README.md

 [Docker Repository](https://hub.docker.com/r/bfren/nginx-proxy) - [bfren ecosystem](https://github.com/bfren/docker)

 Nginx Proxy which uses [getssl](https://github.com/srvrco/getssl) to automate requesting and renewing SSL certificates via Let's Encrypt.
 Certificates are checked for renewal every day - the last check can be viewed in the `/ssl` volume.
+Also includes [NAXSI](https://github.com/nbs-system/naxsi), a web application firewall.

 As of v4, configuration is handled via a JSON file - see ssl-conf-sample.json for an example and ssl-conf-schema.json for the full file definition.